-Well, its by no means the definitive answer but a well structured, sustained content calendar approach serves as a valuable advantage.
+Well, its by no means the definitive answer but a well structured,

-We have a need to satisfy our audiences for different purposes and reflective moods, and judging by Pew Research's data, the abundance of content isn't creating information overload just yet (let's reevaluate that in 2016!).
+We have a need to satisfy our audiences for different purposes and of content isn't creating information overload just yet (let's reevaluate that in 2016!).
 In this seasons trend report the infogr8 team focus on how data led content can 'Entertain'.